-The behavior of a single magnetic impurity in correlated electron systems has attracted intensive interest in condensed matter physics~\cite{Hewson:Book}.
-While the problem is well studied when the host is a simple metal~\cite{Wilson:RMP75}, the correlations among the host electrons may lead to much complicated impurity behavior deviating from the Fermi liquid properties~\cite{Hewson:Book}.
-Specifically, the Kondo screened state, i.e., an entanglement state between the impurity spin and a conduction electron, may become unstable at zero temperature upon the depletion of the density of states (DOS) at the Fermi levels, or the change of certain nonthermal parameters.
-Such kind of impurity quantum phase transition (IQPT) may take place in metallic systems with a pseudo gap~\cite{Withoff:PRL90}.
-The response of a known impurity behavior upon the change of effective couplings could provide important information of the host itself, and thus can be used to probe the ground state and low-energy physics of the host electrons~\cite{Balatsky:RMP06}.
-On the other hand, within a known host, the different response of a quantum impurity with internal dynamical degrees of freedom versus a static impurity, to an external control parameter, may shed insight on the role played by a doped impurity in a correlated electron medium~\cite{APolkovnikov:01,JXZhu:00}, which is a relatively rarely explored area.
-In this Letter, we study the property of an Anderson impurity embedded in a $d$-wave superconductor.
-Our analysis based on the numerical renormalization group (NRG) method suggests that an IQPT can be induced in a $d$-wave superconductor carrying persist currents in a controllable way.
-The obtained results can be tested by scanning tunneling microscopy (STM), which has been used to measure the local electron structure around a doped impurity in conventional~\cite{AYazdani:97} and unconventional superconductors~\cite{SPan:00} in the absence of a current flow.
+The behavior of a single magnetic impurity in correlated electron systems has attracted intensive interest in condensed matter physics.~\cite{Hewson:Book} While the problem is well studied when the host is a simple metal,~\cite{Wilson:RMP75} the correlations among the host electrons may lead to much complicated impurity behavior deviating from the Fermi liquid properties.~\cite{Hewson:Book} Specifically, the Kondo screened state, i.e., an entanglement state between the impurity spin and a conduction electron, may become unstable at zero temperature upon the depletion of the density of states (DOS) at the Fermi levels, or the change of certain nonthermal parameters.
+Such kind of impurity quantum phase transition (IQPT) may take place in metallic systems with a pseudo gap.~\cite{Withoff:PRL90} The response of a known impurity behavior upon the change of effective couplings could provide important information of the host itself, and thus can be used to probe the ground state and low-energy physics of the host electrons.~\cite{Balatsky:RMP06} On the other hand, within a known host, the different response of a quantum impurity with internal dynamical degrees of freedom versus a static impurity, to an external control parameter, may shed insight on the role played by a doped impurity in a correlated electron medium,~\cite{APolkovnikov:01,JXZhu:00} which is a relatively rarely explored area.
+In this Article, we study the property of an Anderson impurity embedded in a $d$-wave superconductor.
+Our analysis, based on the numerical renormalization group (NRG) method, unambiguously shows that an IQPT of the Kosterlitz-Thouless type can be induced in a $d$-wave superconductor carrying non-zero persist currents.
+This means that the Kondo temperature increases with the current $q$ exponentially, $T_K\propto e^{-\alpha /q}$, with $\alpha$ being a parameter linearly depend on the Coulomb interaction of the impurity orbital.
+The obtained results can be tested by scanning tunneling microscopy (STM), which has been used to measure the local electronic structure around a doped impurity in conventional~\cite{AYazdani:97} and unconventional superconductors~\cite{SPan:00} in the absence of a current flow.